sumeetsk/xdrive/readme.md

 * xdrive volume is created based on most recent snapshot (or empty volume)
 * xdrive is mounted as /v1
-* on termination xdrive volume is saved to a snapshot
+* on termination by user xdrive volume is saved to a snapshot
-* if AWS initiates termination then volume remains and can be saved to a snapshot manually
+* on termination of spot instance by amazon volume is saved to a snapshot.
+Note this needs testing.
+If it fails then data volume remains and can be saved manually to a snapshot.
 * all snapshots are retained until manually deleted
 * xdrive volume and snapshots are linked via a "name" tag